WilmerL2000/airbnb-clone-app/README.md

 ## About The Project

-This project is developed with MERN Stack, Material UI and other technologies.
-It allows users to post, like and dislike, as well as add comments and other functions that will be detailed below.
+This project is developed with Next.js 13 and the new App Router: React, Tailwind, Prisma, MongoDB, NextAuth and other tecnologies.
+It has many of the features of the main application as detailed below.

 ### Features